ryu1kn/vscode-annotator/README.md

 ## Features

-* Display the annotation view (git blame) of the current file
+* Display the annotation view (git blame) of the current file.
+* Highlight the annotations with same commit hash when hovering over them.
-* Display the diff of a particular commit by selecting a commit hash on the annotation view
+* Display the diff of a particular commit by selecting a commit hash on the annotation view.
-* From the commit diff, you can now open the annotation view of the file just before the commit, and trace back the history
+* From the commit diff, you can now open the annotation view of the file just before the commit, and trace back the history.

 Blame the current file and open the diff of a particular commit